jelilakjaly/test-projects-tictactoe-7/README.md

 ## Lets go

-This is an updated version of tictactoe-3 game.
+This is an updated version of tictactoe-4 game.

-Here I try to DRY even more
+Here I make draw bigger board on the screen and and add an index to each cell to simplify things if possible.